bleutzinn/grav-plugin-editable-contenttools/README.md

 The plugin allows authors to edit page content in the frontend using the WYSIWYG editor [ContentTools](http://getcontenttools.com/) and save it as Markdown.

-> **Important:** The plugin works with plain Markdown content in regular Grav pages.
-To put it the other way around, it can not work with content which is processed or inserted dynamically via Twig, shortcodes, through Javascript, by means of a plugin or any other way.
+> **Important:** The plugin works with plain Markdown content from regular Grav pages.
+In other words, it can not work with content which is processed or inserted dynamically via Twig, shortcodes, through Javascript, by means of a plugin or any other way.
+>
+> This may limit its use case depending on your requirements.

 Please visit the [ContentTools](http://getcontenttools.com/) website for tips on using the ContentTools editor, like holding down the Shift key for about 3 seconds to see what regions on the page are editable (tip!).

 ***

 ![Screenshot of Grav with the ContentTools editor in use](https://user-images.githubusercontent.com/9297677/52519784-004ce500-2c61-11e9-9645-a3191c941ac2.png)

+***

 ## Installation